ifandelse/machina.js/README.md

 In addition to the state/handler definitions, the above code example as shows that this particular FSM will start in the `offline` state, and can generate a `CustomerSyncComplete` custom event.

-AllowedTransitions is an array of states that a state can transition to.
+allowedTransitions is an array of states that a state can transition to.
 If you don't specify allowedTransitions then a state can transition to any state. fsm.transition will check if the transition is allowed.
 If it is not allowed INVALIDSTATE event is fired.

 The `verifyState` and `applicationOffline` methods are custom to this instance of the FSM, and are not, of course, part of machina by default.